Main content

 Please see the series descriptions in the contents list for additional information about individual series.

 The collection was a gift from Yost's son, Nicholas C. Yost in 2002 (Accession ML2002-11).
-Additional gifts were received from Yost's daughter, Felicity Yost, from 2005 through 2015 (Accessions ML.2005.007, ML.2006.012, ML.2007.028, ML.2008.015, ML.2009.001, ML.2014.001, ML.2014.014, ML.2014.021, ML.2015.012, and ML.2018.021).
+Additional gifts were received from Yost's daughter, Felicity Yost, from 2005 through 2022 (Accessions ML.2005.007, ML.2006.012, ML.2007.028, ML.2008.015, ML.2009.001, ML.2014.001, ML.2014.014, ML.2014.021, ML.2015.012, and ML.2018.021, ML.2022.001).

 There are audiocassettes, CDs, DVDs, a VHS tape, and a film reel located throughout the collection.
-Access to this material follows the Mudd Manuscript Library policy for preservation and access to audiovisual materials.

 This collection was processed by Laura J. Szymanski in 2003.
 Finding aid written by Laura J. Szymanski in 2003.
 Material was arranged into series at this time.
 Additions were integrated into the collection, and finding aid revised, by Adriane Hanson in 2008.
 Subsequent accession was added to the collection and a file list added to the finding aid by Regine Heberlein in January 22, 2010.
 Series 6 and Series 7 were added by Rachel Van Unen in 2014-2015.
 Series 8 was added by Phoebe Nobles in 2018.
+The finding aid was partially rewritten by Will Clements in 2023 to incorporate the most recent series into a more cohesive series structure, with the 2022 addition to the collection incorporated at the same time.

 No appraisal information is available.